technomancy/menelaus/README.md

 ## Layout

+By default you get the qwerty layout.
+You can copy `qwerty.scm` to `mylayout.scm` and make changes, (you can see a list of available keycodes in `keycodes.scm`) then upload with:

+    $ make upload USB=/dev/ttyACM0 LAYOUT=multidvorak

-By default you get the "multidvorak" layout which is designed to send the right keycodes with the assumption that the OS is set to use Dvorak, but it also includes layers for "hard Dvorak".
-But you can also build a qwerty layout:
+There is also a `multidvorak` layout which is designed to send the right keycodes with the assumption that the OS is set to use Dvorak, but it also includes layers for "hard Dvorak".

-    $ cp qwerty.scm layout.scm
-    $ make upload USB=/dev/ttyACM0

-Or edit `layout.scm` to your liking; you can see a list of available keycodes in `keycodes.scm`.
-The default layout works for 42-key Atreus kits and the 44-key Keyboardio Atreus, but you will have to uncomment a few things for the full 44-key support.

 ## Development